Takayuki Fukuda: Trial

 During the trial, the brutality of the details of the incident and the demands by the defense lawyers that teenagers ought not receive the death sentence were widely reported in mass media, sparking a debate within Japan.
+The husband, Hiroshi Motomura, of the two killed vowed to wait until his release to kill him.
+In 2006, the courts reviewed his case and in 2008 they sentenced him to death by hanging.